 Angela is a member of Museum Detox and is currently completing an MA in Arts Administration and Cultural Policy at Goldsmiths, University of London.
 She recently undertook a research placement at Pitt Rivers Museum, Oxford which is at the forefront of decolonial praxis in the UK.
 The research examined the public’s responses to the removal of human remains from the museum’s open display in the summer of 2020.
 She was subsequently invited to take part in the panel discussion on the Emotion of Removal which is part of the museum’s Radical Hope series.
 Angela’s main academic interests are decoloniality, polarization of language and restitution

 Sam joined Culture& in 2017 with a BA Hons Degree from the University of York in History.
 While completing his degree Sam worked on a number of projects with Eastside Community Heritage, from audio transcription and design, to a pop-up Lottery Funded exhibition ‘Saving the Queens: Queens Market’, featuring oral histories of contemporary and past stallholders at Queens Market, Upton Park.

 Sam has experience in admin, planning and coordination, organising and supporting a number of Culture& events including New Museum School Graduations and Sharing Days, and the ‘Imagination Café’ in collaboration with the University of West London, which toured Great Britain in 2018 and was on show at MOSTYN Gallery – Llandudno, Menier Gallery – Southwark, and the City Art Centre – Edinburgh.
-Sam is dedicated to ensuring the smooth running of all day-to-day operations, projects and events; to the benefit of advancing diverse arts, and heritage.
+Sam is dedicated to ensuring the smooth running of all day-to-day operations, projects and events; to the benefit of opening up who makes and enjoys arts and heritage.